lindemann-co/lindemann-co.github.io/content/notes/reading.en.md

 Example: Low context vs High context cultures [[wikipedia](https://en.wikipedia.org/wiki/High-context_and_low-context_cultures)].

-[^2]: I have listened to the French version of the podcast, not the English one.
+[^2]: As a native French speaker, I have not listened to the English version but to the French one.
 [^1]: Ivan Koblik: his [LinkedIn profile](https://www.linkedin.com/in/ikoblik/) and [favorite podcasts](https://podyssey.fm/ikoblik)